Get exclusive money-saving offers and guides

 Cancer | $2,000 | $1,600 | $400 |

 *Disclaimer: Please note that the costs quoted in the above table are guides only.
-Costs can vary greatly based on the severity of your pet’s condition, the treatment they require and the fees charged by your vet – for example, while the cost quoted for snake bite is $2,000, in severe cases treatment could cost upwards of $20,000.
+Costs can vary greatly based on the severity of your pet’s condition, the treatment it requires and the fees charged by your vet – for example, while the cost quoted for snake bite is $2,000, treatment could cost upwards of $20,000 in severe cases.

 It’s also important to be aware that annual benefit limits apply to your policy.
 These limits vary depending on the type and level of cover you select, but they usually range from $10,000 to $15,000.
 So if your policy has already covered one expensive vet bill during the period of insurance, it may not provide sufficient protection to help pay your bill if your pet suffers another serious injury or illness in the same year.